 75 per cent is water in the blood.

-18, That is the average point the brain stops developing at.
+18, Which is the average point at which the brain ceases to develop.

-Your brain knows your presence, so that you can’t get tickled.
+The brain is aware of your presence, and you can not get tickled.

 Dreaming requires more brain activity than any task of waking up.